Irishbecky91/About-Rebecca-Rayner/README.md

 Learning the basics from this app was the push I needed to start my coding journey as I found not only a new hobby, but a passion I wished to pursue as a career.

+While learning with Code Institute I have taken part in two Hackathons, one of which earned our team a second place.

 <img align="right" alt="Female coder working at desk cartoon" src="images/female-coder-tiny.png" width="425" height="425" />

 ## Stack